Martino Caputo: The Raposo murder

 In the spring of 2012, a rift developed between Raposo and Caputo.
-The two men men who were supposed best friends, were both having an affair with the same women who worked as a waitress in a Toronto restaurant, whom Edwards and Nájera noted "...was not to be confused with either the mother of Raposo's son or Caputo's moneyed girlfriend".
+The two men who were supposed best friends, were both having an affair with the same women who worked as a waitress in a Toronto restaurant, whom Edwards and Nájera noted "...was not to be confused with either the mother of Raposo's son or Caputo's moneyed girlfriend".
 One knew both men very well who did not wish to be identified stated: "He [Caputo] was pretending to be Johnny's friend.
 He was a conniver.
 A real conniver...He was a weasel.
 Who goes and fucks your girlfriend behind your back?"
-Caputo decided to eliminate his romantic rival and used Nero as an tool, promoting the thesis that Raposo was a police informer.
+Caputo decided to eliminate his romantic rival and used Nero as a tool, promoting the thesis that Raposo was a police informer.
 At the same time, a shipment of cocaine worth $5 million from Mexico was supposed to arrive via Chicago in Toronto soon with the profits to be split four ways between Caputo, Nero, Raposo and Robbie Alkhalil.
 In one text, Caputo assured Nero that the cocaine was not being diluted and there was more than enough time to test the purity of the cocaine, which was a major concern for Nero who lacked the necessary knowledge to test the quality of the cocaine he was buying.
 Nero admitted in one of his texts to Caputo that he did not how to test the purity of the cocaine and asked him for his help in teaching him.
 Nero tended to look up to Caputo as a mentor and to follow his lead.
 Caputo in his texts to Nero boasted at great length about his sex life and expressed much hatred of Raposo.
 Caputo also complained to Nero about having to attend Mafia weddings, which he found to be boring.

 On 28 April 2012, Nero texted Alkhalil: "We split the load 3 ways.
 Me u [you] lil guy [Caputo].
 The only thing is once we pick them up, we have to get him [Raposo] he is the biggest rat in the world.
 I told him don’t tell anyone I’m doing this for you but the retard can’t help his bigmouth".
 It was decided to have Raposo murdered so that Nero, Caputo and Alkhalil could take his share of the profits of the cocaine shipment.
 On 9 May 2012, Nero reminded Caputo that he needed to text a photograph of Raposo and his address to the hitman who was to kill Raposo.
 On the same day, Nero reported to Caputo that he was going to have another shipment of cocaine from Mexico smuggled in a private airplane as he wrote: "I'm sending the jet bello, what a mess!!!!!
 We will kill it!"
 On 18 May 2012, Caputo texted to Nero the address of the Sicilian Sideway Café, which he described as Raposo's favorite café and the address of Raposo's mother on Crawford Street, writing that he wanted this information sent to the hitman.